cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 Currently, querying the app for `Info` happens during the handshake between CometBFT and the app, during the node initialization, and only when state sync is not enabled.
 The `Handshaker` first sends an `Info` request to fetch the app information, and then replays any stored block needed to sync CometBFT with the app.
-The lane information is needed regardless of whether the state sync is enabled, so we will need to query the app information outside of the `Handshaker`.
+The lane information is needed regardless of whether state sync is enabled, so one option is to query the app information outside of the `Handshaker`.

 The highest priority a lane may have is 1.
 The value 0 is reserved for two cases: when there are no priorities and for `CheckTx` responses of invalid transactions.

 On receiving the information from the app, CometBFT will validate that:
 - `lanes` has no duplicates (values in `lanes` don't need to be sorted),
-- `default_value` is in `lanes`, and
+- `default_value` is in `lanes` (the default lane is not necessarily the lane with the lowest priority), and
 - the list `lanes` is empty if and only if `default_value` is 0.

-Note that the default lane may not necessarily be the lane with the lowest priority.

 Different nodes also need to agree on the lanes they use.
 When a node connects to a peer, they both perform a handshake to agree on some basic information (see `DefaultNodeInfo`), including the